csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 ### 19.6.4 Comparison with Remote Backup

-Remote backup systems, which we studied in Section 16.9, and replication in dis- tributed databases are two alternative approaches to providing high availability.
-The main difference between the two schemes is that with remote backup sys- tems, actions such as concurrency control and recovery are performed at a single site, and only data and log records are replicated at the other site.
-In particular, re- mote backup systems help avoid two-phase commit, and its resultant overheads.
+Remote backup systems, which we studied in Section 16.9, and replication in distributed databases are two alternative approaches to providing high availability.
+The main difference between the two schemes is that with remote backup systems, actions such as concurrency control and recovery are performed at a single site, and only data and log records are replicated at the other site.
+In particular, remote backup systems help avoid two-phase commit, and its resultant overheads.
 Also, transactions need to contact only one site (the primary site), and thus avoid the overhead of running transaction code at multiple sites.
 Thus remote backup systems offer a lower-cost approach to high availability than replication.

 On the other hand, replication can provide greater availability by having multiple replicas available and using the majority protocol.